How We Prepare Our Puppies For Success

 For Adults (12m+)

 Tri-color Dalmatians were some of the first Dalmatians.
 We know this because of historical painting of a Dalmatian named “Captain” from the 1800s.
 AKC tried to eradicate them and almost succeeded as not many carry the historic color anymore.
 Tri-color gene is recessive; meaning it only can be produced if both parents are carrying the color gene.
 A Tri-color is a black & white Dalmatian with tan color spots in places where you would see brown markings in a Doberman ( legs, chest, face) They are rare to come across and we are excited to produce them!
 I’ll post pictures of our tri-color puppies below for those that may not know what a well-bred tri-color should look like.
-Dalmatians naturally carry 10 different recessive colors.
-Only two colors are recognized by AKC though as they only like those two colors.
+Dalmatians naturally carry different recessive colors.

 Absolutely not.
-With our focus on temperament and health by producing LUA we don’t stand a chance in a beauty pageant.
+With our focus on health by producing LUA we don’t stand a chance in a beauty pageant.
 To put it bluntly -AKC judges are not about health and will pick looks every time even though LUA Dalmatians are no longer at risk of urate stones.
 LUA spotting looks different than HUA spotting and for that reason they are not in a position to compete in a beauty pageant (yet!).
-Although we do produce stunning LUA, our Stud has an ear patch -for a great reason as it’s proven to lessen the chances of deafness in offspring, but the ear patch automatically disqualifies him from show.
-Patches are naturally occurring in the breed, AKC judges simply don’t care because it’s looks first.
+Although we do produce stunning LUA, our Stud has an ear patch -for a great reason as it’s proven to lessen the chances of deafness in offspring, but the ear patch automatically disqualifies him from show in the USA- Patches are acceptable in the UK shows because they are NATRUALLY OCCURING IN THIS BREED.
+AKC judges simply don’t care because it’s looks first.
 See the patterns?
 It’s no secret they are the cause of many health issues in several breeds today.
 Next, most show breeders breed high COI, breed unilateral deaf dals, dals with autoimmune thyroid disease, and can win shows without health testing results.
 If AKC cared about health they would require each show dog to have passing health results before entering.
 It’s unethical for AKC judges to have the power to change the health in the breed and not push the health standards.
-Of course we want our Dalmatians to look like Dalmatians, but compromising heath should not be an option for that.
-I much rather participate in AKC sports (and we plan to do but have to work around heat cycles) but at the end of the day-my focus is creating YOU a healthy, loving, wonderfully tempered PET that brings joy into your home!
-If you are focused on looks, please find a show breeder.
+Of course we want our Dalmatians to look like Dalmatians, but compromising heath should NEVER be an option for that.
+I much rather participate in AKC sports (and we plan to do but have to work around heat cycles) but at the end of the day-my focus is creating you a healthy, loving, wonderfully tempered PET that brings joy into your home!
+If you are focused on only looks, please find a show breeder.